 April 1 through Nov.
 30: Open Tuesday through Sunday, 10 a.m. to 5 p.m.

 Gene Stratton-Porter State Historic Site is closed Mondays, but is open on Monday holidays, including Memorial Day, Labor Day, Columbus Day, and Veterans Day.
 It is closed on Easter, Thanksgiving, Christmas Eve, Christmas Day and New Year’s Eve.

-Purchase admission tickets in the Carriage House Visitor Center.
+Purchase tickets in person at the Carriage House Visitor Center.
 Tours begin every hour on the hour with the last tour beginning promptly at 4 p.m.

 *Senior: Ages 60 and older, Youth: Ages 3 through 17

 For groups of 15 or more, adult tickets are $7, senior tickets are $6, and youth tickets are $4.
 Group tickets must be purchased in person.

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more K-12 students.
 Call 260.854.3790 to schedule your visit.

 Academic topics covered include natural history, environmental science, early 20th-century culture (1913-1925),